-Singapore is very kids-friendly.
-It’s safe, it’s clean and there are honestly so many activities you can do with your little one here as tourists.
-And, a lot of them are available free of charge.
-But I’ll get more on that in this post.
+Singapore is a very kid-friendly city.
+It’s safe, it’s clean and there are so many activities you can do with your little one here as tourists.
+And a lot of these activities are available free of charge!

 I’ve lived in Singapore for over a decade, both as a single person and as a parent.
 So I think I know a few things about Singapore and I’m ready to share my knowledge with you!

 - How to get around Singapore with kids